-Supporting and encouraging the advancement of skills and knowledge and ensuring members and associates ompetencies
+Supporting and encouraging the advancement of skills and knowledge and ensuring members and associates have the appropriate competencies Growing and transforming the profession

-1 Defined in the SAICA Constitution
+1 Defined in the SAICA Constitution.

 OUR VALUES

 Our purpose is underpinned by six core values.
 During 2022, SAICA reviewed its values with the goal of fostering a culture of ownership at all levels and promoting a cohesive organisational identity.
 To emphasise individual responsibility and active ownership, the values were rephrased in the first-person format and condensed into the acronym MIPART.
 This serves to reinforce the idea that each and every person assumes responsibility for shaping the culture at SAICA.